layilin/SP23-33852/_texts/full-text.md

 [^f36n7]: Joseph Pitton de Tournefort (1656-1708), French physician and botanist, author of *Éléments de botanique* (1694).

+[^f36n8]: Refers to the eastern part of the Mediterranean.

+[^f36n9]: Ulcers, usually of the mouth.

-[^f36n8]: General Philippe de Lonvilliers, chevalier de Poincy (1584-1660), governor of the French Antilles from 1647 to 1660.
+[^f36n10]: General Philippe de Lonvilliers, chevalier de Poincy (1584-1660), governor of the French Antilles from 1647 to 1660.

-[^f36n9]: The genus *Senna* contains various plants native to the Old and New World tropics that have laxative effects.
+[^f36n11]: The genus *Senna* contains various plants native to the Old and New World tropics that have laxative effects.

-[^f36n10]: Grainger means that the plant is good for the stomach (stomachic), that it produces flatulence (carminative), and that it induces menstrual flow (emmenagogue).
+[^f36n12]: Grainger means that the plant is good for the stomach (stomachic), that it produces flatulence (carminative), and that it induces menstrual flow (emmenagogue).

-[^f36n11]: Peacock's tail.
+[^f36n13]: Peacock's tail.

-[^f36n12]: Another common name for *Caesalpinia pulcherrima* because it was frequently used as a flowering barrier fence.
+[^f36n14]: Another common name for *Caesalpinia pulcherrima* because it was frequently used as a flowering barrier fence.

-[^f36n13]: A region on the west coast of Africa that served as a center of the Atlantic slave trade.
-It included parts of modern Sierra Leone, Liberia, Côte d'Ivoire, Ghana, Togo, Benin, Nigeria, and Cameroon but is not to be confused with the modern nation of Guinea on the western coast of Africa.

 ---